 ARway Corp.
 Launches Major Augmented Reality Navigation Upgrades

-Arway (NASDAQ:ARWYF / in Canada - ARWY)SAN JOSE, CALIFORNIA, USA, January 31, 2023 /EINPresswire.com/ -- ARway Corporation (“ARway” or the “Company”) (CSE: ARWY), (OTC: ARWYF) (FSE: E65) is disrupting the Augmented Reality ( AR) Wayfinding market with a no-code, no beacon spatial computing platform enabled by visual marker tracking.
+/EIN News/ -- TORONTO, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- ARway Corporation ("ARway" or the "Company") (CSE: ARWY), (OTC: ARWYF) (FSE: E65) is disrupting the Augmented Reality ( AR) Wayfinding market with a no-code, no beacon spatial computing platform enabled by visual marker tracking.
 ARway is bringing many new technologies together into one platform including; Artificial Intelligence (AI), Augmented Reality (AR), Machine Learning (ML), LIDAR digital twins, 3D models and more.
 ARway is pleased to announce it has launched major upgrades to its spatial computing wayfinding platform for the real world metaverse.
 These upgrades include spatial video content, full occlusion, and enhancements to the user experience of the ARway Creator Portal.

 Spatial Video Content